Speedy37/UDKImportPlugin/README.md

 Actually the nodejs script export.js allow to export maps.
-The following actors are supported (Brush, StaticMesh, PointLight, SpotLight, PlayerStart) Materials/Textures migration is not yet done.
+The following actors are supported (Brush, StaticMesh, PointLight, SpotLight, PlayerStart)

+Materials/Textures migration is not yet done and will requires the creation an Unreal Engine 4 plugins